 No surprise here.
 You’ve heard by now that the whole “best interest of the child” speech is just crap.
 A judge can flat out tell the biological parents that their child would be better off left where she has been thriving and fully bonded, BUT, he will also remind the biological parents that they have rights.
 (Come to find out, you don’t even need to be a legal citizen to have more rights than the naturally born child.)
 And, the bio family’s rights supersede the child’s.
 That’s a fact.
 So, it really comes down to what kind of people are the bio parents?
 Do they care about the child as much as themselves?

 I don’t agree with the system.
 So much money (tax money) is dedicated to services for the biological parents, and sometimes offered months or years after their bio-child has bonded with their caretakers.
 Meanwhile, there are few services offered to the child.
-Banana wasn’t given any helpful services during that awful transition.
-We saw her suffer for months, and quite frankly, nobody else was willing to accommodate her needs.
+Banana wasn’t given any helpful services during her transition.
+We saw her suffer for months and even with several doctors stating concerns, there were no services for her.

 We have a foster baby boy, right now.
 I’ve nicknamed him, Blue.
 He’s been with us since five days old, and he’s now almost three months.
 The father is deceased.
 They’re telling us that they want to fast track this to adoption because the biological mother has shown no interest in accepting services.
 (See?
 It’s her choice.)
 Meanwhile, the division will jump hurdles and offer the world (practically) to get this baby back with his blood-born parent.
 As much as we’d love to take a sigh of relief and put our hearts and hopes into loving this child forever, we know that realistically, this bio parent can take as long as she wants to decide to accept services.
 Even after he is bonded and thriving with us.